 Foreign Body Removal by Vision Source Castle Hills

 It's no secret that your vision is one of your most important senses.
 After all, as important as all of your senses are, your vision will help you get places that others won't.
-That's why you should take special care that your eyes are treated right, especially when it comes to treating problems that you might encounter, especially when that care is provided by a qualified experienced optometrist such as Raul Trevino, O.D. at Vision Source Castle Hills in San Antonio.
+That's why you should take special care that your eyes are treated right, especially when it comes to treating problems that you might encounter, especially when that care is provided by a qualified experienced optometrist such as Raul Trevino, O.D. at Vision Source Castle Hills in northern San Antonio.
 Dr. Trevino is one of the top optometrists in the area, providing the unparalleled services of an experienced eye doctor, eye care, and treatment.
 This includes, most notably, when there is a foreign body in your eye.

 Eye Care Treatment of a Foreign Body